-The general mandates of the Faune Québec sector, which used to be carried out by the Société de la faune et des parcs du Québec, basically involve: the management, protection and development of wildlife and wildlife habitats; as well as education related to the conservation of wildlife and habitats, plus that concerning wildlife users (PESCOF).
 There are many hunting enthusiasts in Québec.
-In recent years, close to 408,000 licences have been purchased annually by hunters.
+In the last five years, close to 502,000 licences have been purchased annually by hunters.
 The relative complexity of sport hunting, the problems associated with this activity, the need to know wildlife, the regulations that protect wildlife as well as the hunting methods, and the adoption of a responsible behaviour have led to the creation of a general education program for hunters (PESCOF).